NilPointer-Software/bdfd-wiki/src/bdscript/unmute.md

 - `Muted` : The name of the 'Muted' role (Case sensitive).

 ### Permissions
-Required permission which the bot must have for this function to work properly.
+Required permissions that the bot must have for this function to work properly :
 - `manageroles`

 ## Example